Introducing Compass Mortgage™ – For More Flexible Approvals

 The prime rate is tied to the Bank of Canada's (BoC's) policy rate, which can change or stay the same at the eight pre-scheduled rate 'dates' during the year when the central bank decides whether to heat or cool economic conditions.

-A higher prime rate usually means that all interest rates are higher (not including discounts that lenders may offer).
+A higher prime rate usually means that all interest rates are higher.

 How does prime rate heating and cooling affect your mortgage decisions?